 Steam Holes and Steam Output

-Steam irons feature steam holes and a steam output.
+Steam irons feature steam holes and steam output.
 Some have a steam output that is made up of hundreds of small holes and produces a lot of steam.
 This gives you wrinkle-free garments that don’t need to be pressed as frequently.

 Steam holes are not present in dry irons.
 Flat and smooth soleplates will be used.
 If you’re into arts and crafts that need ironing, this is a fantastic option of iron.